andela-technology/qualified-docs/content/creating-content/evidence-engine/signals.md

 ## Signal Types
 There are multiple types of signals that can be measured.
 The following signals can currently be measured:
-- Passed Unit Tests
+- Unit Test Accuracy
-- Answer Correctness
+- Answer Accuracy
 - Reviewer Ratings (Scorecards)

 The following signals are planned for future release: